 Additional information can be found at Flood Smart.

-This community participates in the National Flood Insurance Program (NFIP).
+The City of Brentwood participates in the National Flood Insurance Program (NFIP).
 The NFIP makes federally backed flood insurance available for all buildings, whether they are in a floodplain or not.
 Flood insurance covers direct loss caused by surface flooding, including a river flowing over its banks, a lake or ocean storm, and local drainage problems.

 The NFIP insures buildings, including mobile homes, with two types of coverage: structural and contents.
 Structural coverage is for the walls, floors, insulation, furnace, and other items permanently attached to the structure.
 Contents coverage may be purchased separately provided the contents are in an insurable building.